beau32/JB-Restful-Activity/README.md

 4. Select "Create New App"

-5. Create a custom activity for journey builder, and fill in the endpoint for the app, hit save.
+5. Create a custom activity for journey builder, and fill in the endpoint for the app, `{subdomain}.netlify.app/public/jbcustom/` hit save then hit finish.

-6. Integrate your app with an account which will not be impacted by having an additional icon in the app switcher of the marketing cloud

-7. Make sure everything is correct, and finish.

 8. Go to Journey Builder and you should see the custom activity appearing in the bottom.